pvdmeulen/blog-gallery/content/posts/08feb2025/index.md

 {{< ps-gallery folder="/own/" title="Photos taken in Scotland, April 2014.
 No lens hood, no understanding of aperture, and virtually no experience with editing!">}}

 Fourteen years later, and seven years into my career, I bought myself a new camera.
-I take great pleasure in capturing the smaller moments: a walk in the crisp autumn air, people going about their day in town, a nice home made dinner, drinks shared with friends.
+I take great pleasure in capturing the smaller moments.
+A walk in the crisp autumn air, people going about their day in town, a nice home made dinner, drinks shared with friends.
 I also find that photography is a great way to focus on the moment, and I have started to enjoy both the technical and artistic aspects of it in equal measures.

-The photos I’m taking now won’t be nearly as nostalgic (not for a long time, anyway), and probably not as good.
+The photos I’m taking now won’t be nearly as nostalgic (not for a long time, anyway), and probably not as good as the ones mum took on her film camera.
 However, it’s all for a good cause: being able to look back at memories with my wife, brother, mum, and friends.
 And, probably most of all, I hope my future children have lots of great photos to look back on&mdash;just like I did.

 [^explain]: We moved from the Netherlands to Sweden in 2006, mostly because of my dad's work.